Domhoff859/ffb6d-container/README.md

 Once you have the container up and running, you can use it to run 6D pose estimation using FFB6D.
 Here are the basic steps:

-1. Navigate to the `src/FFB6D` directory.
+1. Navigate to the `src/FFB6D/ffb6d` directory.
-2. Run the `inference.py` script to perform 6D pose estimation on your data.
+2. Run the `demo.sh` script to perform 6D pose estimation on your data.
-3. If you want to use pretrained checkpoints, download them and add them to the `src/FFB6D/ffb6d/trainlog/linemod/checkpoints/` directory.
+3. If you want to use pretrained checkpoints, download them and add them to the `src/FFB6D/ffb6d/trainlog/linemod/checkpoints/XXX` directory.
+Where XXX is the name of the object.

 ## Additional Information